top of page

 Medicare Rebate Changes 2025

-Medicare has recently made changes to the GP Management Plans (formerly GPMP) and Team Care Arrangements (TCA) from the 1st July 2025.
-A new system has taken their place with the new name: the GP Chronic Condition Management Plan (GPCCMP).
-Yes, this is a long name, however hopefully the shift to the new GPCCMP may simplify the process for both families and healthcare providers.
-Medicare rebates for speech pathology are below.
+Medicare has recently made significant changes to the GP Management Plans (formerly GPMP) and Team Care Arrangements (TCA) effective from 1st July 2025.
+A new system has been introduced, now known as the GP Chronic Condition Management Plan (GPCCMP).
+While the name may seem lengthy, this shift aims to simplify the process for families and healthcare providers alike.
+Below, I’ll outline the Medicare rebates for speech pathology and how these changes may impact you.

-Whether you’re a busy GP, allied health professional, or an adult or parent trying to work out what this means for your speech pathology sessions, here's how they may affect you.
+Whether you’re a busy GP, an allied health professional, or an adult navigating these changes, understanding the implications for your speech pathology sessions is crucial.

 What Has Changed?